svhooren/svhooren.github.io/README.md

 	</p>

-* My CV is available [here](https://svhooren.github.io/CV-2019/).
+* My CV is available [here](https://svhooren.github.io/CV-2019/) (in English).
-* The codes I used for My Master Thesis are [here](https://svhooren.github.io/Presidentielles/)
+* The methodology and the codes I used for My Master Thesis are [here](https://svhooren.github.io/Presidentielles/) (In French)

-PS: Thanks to Guillaume Gérard for the pics.
+PS: Thanks to Guillaume Gérard for the picture.
 This one was taken in Marocco.